Laragear/CacheQuery/README.md

 ### Eager load **unaware**

 Since caching only works for the current query builder instance, an underlying Eager Load query won't be cached.
+This may be a blessing or a curse depending on your scenario.

 ```php
 $page = 1;